newchuyalong/libgdx-learning/Collections.md

 A resizable, ordered or unordered array of objects.
 It often replaces ArrayList.
 It provides direct access to the backing array, which can be of a specific type rather than just Object[].
 It can also be unordered, acting like a [bag/multiset](http://en.wikipedia.org/wiki/Set_%28computer_science%29#Multiset).
 In this case, a memory copy is avoided when removing elements (the last element is moved to the removed element's position).

-The iterator returned by `iterator()` is always the same instance, allowing the Array to be used with the enhanced for each syntax without creating garbage.
+The iterator returned by `iterator()` is always the same instance, allowing the Array to be used with the enhanced for-each (`for( : )`) syntax without creating garbage.
 Note however that this differs from most iterable collections!
 It cannot be used in nested loops, else it will cause hard to find bugs.

 ## Primitive lists ##